geotools/geotools/docs/developer/guide/conventions/code/style.rst

         */

-  The the above example from the gt-caching module some of the spatial index functionality has been produced ontop of code from Navel Ltd that was published under the LGPL license in 2002.
+  The the above example from the gt-caching module some of the spatial index functionality has been produced using of code from Navel Ltd that was published under the LGPL license in 2002.
   The work was added to GeoTools 2006 - and the last modification was made in 2008.

 * Example of Reusing Code under another license